JARON DELIVERS:

 Housing & Development

-After 20 years of not building, housing construction was not a priority when Jaron first ran.
+After 20 years of not building, housing construction was not a priority of leadership when Jaron first ran.
 Despite the challenge, he put it as his #1 campaign issue to stop locals from being priced out of their homes.
 It has since become a top county priority with massive efforts to be builder-ready and support projects.

-• Cut red tape on accessory dwelling units (ADUs), conditional zonings, lot sizes, and housing policy
+- Cut red tape on accessory dwelling units (ADUs), conditional zonings, lot sizes, and housing policy

-• Modernized building process through a fully digital and concurrent permit system
+- Modernized building process through a fully digital and concurrent permit system

-• Directed millions in funding from PLHA, REAP, and SB 2 for housing, utility, and policy improvement
+- Directed millions in funding from PLHA, REAP, and SB 2 for housing, utility, and policy improvement

-• Co-founded a local housing collaborative to bring together the community, developers, local planning staff, business owners, and community organizations to support pro-housing policy
+- Co-founded a local housing collaborative to bring together the community, developers, local planning staff, business owners, and community organizations to support pro-housing policy

-• Reduced highly paid administrative overhead through targeted staffing reductions and consolidations, supporting the line staff groundskeepers, IT, and facilities workers who keep everything running
+- Supporting the line staff groundskeepers, IT, and facilities workers who keep everything running

-• Doubled contributions to rebuilding a “rainy day fund” reserve to ensure the stability of operations
+- Doubled contributions to rebuilding a “rainy day fund” reserve to ensure the stability of operations

-• Created Section 115 trust funds to begin paying down unfunded pension liabilities
+- Created Section 115 trust funds to begin paying down unfunded pension liabilities

 Government Efficiency